-Following recent media coverage on GP Practices, we want to reassure patient that we are still open and here for you.
+There continues to be a lot of media coverage about access to GP Practices.
+We want to reassure patient that we are still open and here for you.
 Clinicians will continue to see patients face-to-face when needed.
-For now, we are continuing to provide services as we have throughout the COVID-19 pandemic and prioritising delivering care and services based on clinical needs.
+While demand for same-day appointments remains in excess of what we are able to provide each day, we are continuing to provide services by prioritising delivering care based on clinical needs.

-Online consultation requests for non-urgent help can be made at any time.
-They will be responded to as soon as possible, usually within two working days.
+Online consultation requests for non-urgent help will be responded to as soon as possible, usually within two working days.
 Your local pharmacy is also a great place for clinical advice on minor health concerns.

 This has been a very challenging time for all of us.
 We are very proud of our team here who have continued to work throughout this pandemic.
-Please remember, our staff are doing their best for you and unpleasant or abusive behaviour towards them will not be tolerated.
+Please remember, our staff are doing their best for you.
+Unpleasant or abusive behaviour towards them will not be tolerated.

 We offer a range of face-to-face, pre-bookable nursing appointments.
-These include dressings for patients who can’t self-manage, immunisations – all child/adolescent vaccinations/flu/whooping cough for pregnant women, shingles and pneumonia for eligible patients, urgent bloods and ECGs as requested by GP, smears and mental health depot injections and most long-term condition reviews.
-Face to face respiratory reviews including spirometry are still on hold.
+These include dressings for patients who can’t self-manage, immunisations – all child/adolescent vaccinations/flu/whooping cough for pregnant women, shingles and pneumonia for eligible patients, bloods tests and ECGs as requested by GP, smears and mental health depot injections and most long-term condition reviews.
+We have resumed face-to-face respiratory reviews including spirometry but the number of appointments is limited.